csc-training/advanced-parallel-prog/docs/05-Advanced-MPI-2.md

 ...
 ```
-# Determining displacements

-  - Note!
-The address used for `MPI_Get_address` has special type:
-      - `MPI_Aint` in C
-      - `integer(mpi_address_kind`) in Fortran

 # Gaps between datatypes

 - Sending of an array of the `ParticleStruct` structures may have a
   portability issue: it assumes that array elements are packed in memory
     - Implicit assumption: the extent of the datatype was the same as the
       size of the C struct
     - This is not necessarily the case
 - If there are gaps in memory between the successive structures, sending
   does not work correctly

 # Type extent {.section}